West Covina Small Claims Court

 If you are suing about a car accident that occurred in West Covina.

-If you are suing about damage to your house that occurred in West Covina.
+If you are suing about property damage to your house that occurred in West Covina or Los Angeles County.

-If you have an issue with your Landlord returning the security deposit and the rented unit was in West Covina, then you would be able to sue your landlord in West Covina Small Claims Court (you would also be able to sue your landlord in the small claims court nearest to where they live).
+If you have an issue with your Landlord returning the security deposit and the rented unit was in West Covina then you would be able to sue your landlord in West Covina Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What types of small claims cases can be filed?